-Our reuben sandwiches never tasted better, by using my homemade sauerkraut.
-Have you always wondered how to make sauerkraut?
-It’s a fairly easy process, and a good place to start your journey into fermenting.
+Have you ever wondered How to Make Sauerkraut?
+Our Reuben sandwiches never tasted better.
+It’s a fairly easy process and a good place to start your journey into fermenting.

-- 1 whole head of Cabbage, look for a shiny one it may contain more moisture inside which is needed to make the brine!
+- 1 head cabbage (look for a shiny one it may contain more moisture inside which is needed to make the brine!)

 - 1 whole leaf from the cabbage to keep the little bits of cabbage from surfacing